AmitKumarDas/Decisions/blogs/oep/maya_ops.md

 // this ops instance is used to execute as well.
 //
 // NOTE:
-//  Run is an implementation of Ops interface
+//  Run is an implementation of ops.Runner
-//
-// NOTE:
+// interface
-//  This is a final operation
 func (p *Ops) Run() error {
   if len(p.Errors) > 0 {
     return errors.New("%v", p.Errors)